AaronXu07/CV-Boxing-Game/sfx/README.md

+# Punch Perfect - Sound Effects
-**This directory contains all sound effects used in our OpenCV Boxing Game**
+## This directory contains all sound effects used in our OpenCV Boxing Game